tempresearch2026/Green_AI_Driven_Pareto_Optimal_Framework/README.txt

 # Green AI-Driven Pareto Optimal Framework

-A reproducible computational framework for battery health estimation, metaheuristic optimization, Green AI evaluation, computational-cost analysis, stability analysis, and Pareto-optimal solution identification.
+A reproducible computational framework for battery State of Health (SOH) estimation, metaheuristic optimization, Green AI evaluation, computational-cost analysis, stability assessment, and Pareto-optimal solution identification.

 ---

 ## 1. Overview

-This repository contains the Python source codes and experimental results associated with the research study:
+This repository contains the Python source codes, experimental results, and supporting computational data associated with the research study:

 **Green AI-Driven Pareto Optimal Framework for Battery Health Estimation and Optimization**

-The purpose of this repository is to provide computational transparency and reproducibility for the optimization experiments, Green AI evaluation, stability analysis, and Pareto-optimality assessment reported in the associated research.
+The primary purpose of this repository is to provide computational transparency and reproducibility for the optimization experiments, computational-efficiency assessment, Green AI evaluation, stability analysis, and Pareto-optimality analysis presented in the associated research.

-The repository contains:
+The repository provides:

-- Python source codes used in the experiments
+- Python source codes used in the computational workflow
 - Experimental results from 20 independent optimization runs
-- JSON-based result files
+- Aggregated JSON result files
+- Individual optimization-run results
-- RAM usage measurements
+- RAM/memory usage measurements
-- Stability analysis results
+- Stability-analysis results
 - Visualization outputs
 - Python package requirements
-- Reproducibility instructions
+- Detailed instructions for reproducing the analyses

-The source codes provided in this repository correspond to the computational versions used during the study.
+The source codes are provided in the form used during the research workflow in order to maintain consistency with the reported computational results.

 ---

 # 2. Research Framework

-The framework evaluates different optimization strategies according to both predictive performance and computational efficiency.
+The framework evaluates optimization strategies according to both predictive performance and computational efficiency.

-The analysis considers multiple dimensions of computational performance, including:
+Instead of considering prediction accuracy alone, the framework evaluates multiple dimensions of computational performance, including:

 - prediction error,
 - model performance,
 - computational time,
 - memory consumption,
 - optimization stability,
+- computational efficiency,
 - and Pareto optimality.

-The framework therefore aims to identify optimization strategies that provide a suitable balance between predictive performance and computational cost.
+The overall objective is to identify optimization strategies that provide an appropriate balance between predictive performance and computational cost.

 ---